LNER Class P1: Service and withdrawal

 The two P1s were only ever used between New England and Ferme Park, the only route deemed suitable for them by the Operating Department.
 In practice there were issues with running such large trains with such powerful engines.
 The large three-cylinder engines required a considerable effort on the part of the fireman and the booster was known as particularly hungry for steam requiring even more coal.
 As a result turns firing the P1s were considered as ones to avoid.
 It was also found that the heavier trains that the P1s could handle were too long for many of the passing loops resulting in delays to passenger trains.
 The result was that they were considered uneconomic as they were generally used in hauling trains of less than the 1000 LT for which they were built.
 In 1934, No. 2394 was experimentally tried on the 07:45 am semi-fast passenger train from Kings Cross to Peterborough as part of the planning stage for P2 class locomotive 2001 Cock o' the North.
 Although the engine was able to reach a maximum speed of 65 mph, this put too much stress on the fireman who later commented that he was thankful not to have been going beyond Peterborough.

 In 1942, both engines were overhauled and their original boilers, then in very poor condition, were replaced with A3-type 220 lbf/in2 boilers and their cylinder diameter was reduced to 19 in, leading to an increased tractive effort of 42500 lbf The valve motion was retained in its original short-lap travel configuration.
-This rebuilding, which took place in November and January 1942 for engines 2393 and 2394 respectively, saw them reclassified as Class P1/2.
+The rebuilding of no. 2394 took place in November 1942, after which it was intended to reclassify the locomotive P1/2.
+Before this reclassification could take place, no. 2393 was in the process of undergoing a similar rebuild, this being completed in January 1943, so the need to distinguish the two variants passed and both remained as Class P1.

 Due to the reduction of heavy freight trains after the Second World War, both engines were withdrawn and scrapped by Edward Thompson in July 1945, the first Gresley locomotives to be withdrawn and scrapped by intention.
-The six-wheeled tenders were modified with standard dragboxes to run behind new Thompson Class B2 4-6-0s Nos 2815 and 1632, while the boilers were removed and fitted to Gresley A1s No. 2557 Blair Atholl and 2565 Merry Hampton during their conversion from Class A1 to Class A3.
+The six-wheeled tenders were modified with standard dragboxes to run behind new Thompson Class B2 4-6-0s Nos 2815 Culford Hall and 1632 Belvoir Castle, while the boilers were removed and fitted to Gresley A1s No. 2557 Blair Atholl and 2565 Merry Hampton during their conversion from Class A1 to Class A3.